-Molina Healthcare continually strives to maintain high standards of ethical conduct: reporting results with accuracy and transparency; and maintaining full compliance with the laws, rules, and regulations that govern Molina Healthcare's business.
+Molina Healthcare continually strives to maintain high standards of ethical conduct, to report its results with accuracy and transparency, and to maintain full compliance with the laws, rules, and regulations that govern Molina Healthcare's business.

 The current charters of the audit committee, corporate governance and nominating committee, and compensation committee, as well as Molina Healthcare's Corporate Governance Guidelines and Code of Business Conduct and Ethics, are available in the "Investor Relations" section of Molina Healthcare's website, www.molinahealthcare.com, under the link for "Corporate Governance."
-Molina Healthcare stockholders may obtain printed copies of these documents free of charge by writing to Molina Healthcare, Inc., Juan Jose Orellana, Vice President of Investor Relations, One Golden Shore, Long Beach, California 90802.
+Molina Healthcare stockholders may obtain printed copies of these documents free of charge by writing to Molina Healthcare, Inc., Juan Jose Orellana, Vice President of Investor Relations, 200 Oceangate, Suite 100, Long Beach, California 90802.